THS-on/rscc/readme.md

 Seting up the Development-Environment
 1. Make sure you have all the prerequisites from above
 2. Clone repository
-3. Open project in Java-IDE
+3. Open project in Java IDE
+4. Import pom.xml as Maven project and download all dependencies
-4. Run mvn package
+5. Run mvn package
-5. Run the application
+6. Run the application

 ## Install application only
 You can either create a debian and/or jar package with maven.
-Alternatively you can download an upcoming version from the imedias servers.
+Alternatively you can download an upcoming version from the imedias servers or the github releases.

 ```
 Give the example